-The Mortgage Banker (a company related to officers and/or directors of the Corporation) receives certain fees from the borrowers as follows: loan servicing fees equal to 0.10% per annum on the principal amount of each of the Corporation's investments; 75% of all of the commitment and renewal fees generated from the Corporation's investments; and 25% of all of the special profit income generated from the non-conventional investments after the Corporation has yielded a 10% per annum return on its investments.
-Interest and fee income of the Corporation is net of the loan servicing fees paid to the Mortgage Banker of approximately \$524,000 for the year ended December 31, 2018 (2017 - \$485,000) and approximately \$133,000 for the three months ended December 31, 2018 (2017 - \$132,000).
+The Mortgage Banker (a company related to officers and/or directors of the Corporation) receives certain fees from the borrowers as follows: Ioan servicing fees equal to 0.10% per annum on the principal amount of each of the Corporation's investments; 75% of all of the commitment and renewal fees generated from the Corporation's investments; and 25% of all of the special profit income generated from the non-conventional investments after the Corporation has yielded a 10% per annum return on its investments.
+Interest and fee income of the Corporation is net of the Ioan servicing fees paid to the Mortgage Banker of approximately \$109,332 for the three months ended December 31, 2019 (2018 - \$129,000) and approximately \$491,000 for the year ended December 31, 2019 (2018 - \$524,000).
 The Mortgage Banker also retains all overnight float interest and incidental fees and charges payable by borrowers on the Corporation's investments.

-The Corporation Management Agreement and Mortgage Banking Agreement contain provisions for the payment of termination fees to the Corporation Manager and Mortgage Banker in the event that the respective agreements are either terminated or not renewed.
+The Corporation's Spread Interest Agreement and Mortgage Banking Agreement contain, respectively, provisions for the payment of termination fees to the Corporation Manager and Mortgage Banker in the event that the respective agreements are either terminated or not renewed.